 Things to Know About Spousal Support in California

 Many factors can affect whether an ex-spouse will continue to receive spousal support after a certain time frame, and if so, how much spousal support.
-Among them are:
+According to the California Courts, the duration and amount of support depend on multiple factors including the length of marriage and each spouse’s financial situation.
+Among the key considerations are:

-- If the receiving spouse remarries, support terminates.
+- Remarriage: if the receiving spouse remarries, support terminates.
 Cohabitation can be used to modify or eliminate support payments.

-- If the paying spouse’s income decreases, he or she may seek a modification of spousal support.
+- Income changes: if the paying spouse’s income decreases, he or she may seek a modification of spousal support.
 On the flip side, if the paying spouse gets a raise, it may not lead to larger support payments.

-- If the receiving spouse’s income increases significantly, proof of such can be used to reduce spousal support.
+- Recipient’s income increase: if the receiving spouse’s income increases significantly, proof of such can be used to reduce spousal support.

-- The court may order a vocational assessment for a receiving spouse who intentionally avoids working, which can lead to reduced spousal support payments.
+- Vocational assessment: the court may order a vocational assessment for a receiving spouse who intentionally avoids working, which can lead to reduced spousal support payments.

-- A documented spousal abuse history can affect spousal support payments.
+- Documented abuse: a documented spousal abuse history can affect spousal support payments.

 Spousal support is supposed to allow the receiving ex-spouse to become self-supporting and generally should not be a lifelong arrangement, although there are special circumstances that may call for permanent support.
 If you seek to resolve issues of spousal support, you should know that the length of support payments will usually be one-half the length of a marriage, except in marriages that lasted ten or more years.